Ahead of Modi's Berlin visit, Germany insists on India's FTA talk with EU

 The Ambassador said the India-Germany

-will be protected for 15 years under the old BIT, but new investments will not have any protection until a new treaty is formalised.
+will be protected for 15 years under the old BIT, but the new investments will not have any protection until a fresh treaty is formalised.

 India

-However, New Delhi intends to renegotiate these BITs under its new model.
-But since EU
+New Delhi intends to renegotiate these BITs under its new BIT model.
+But, since EU

 and EU